formkit/docs-content/inputs/datepicker.md

 ::Callout
 ---
-  type: 'note'
+  type: "note"
-  label: 'Timezone vs Locale'
+  label: "Timezone vs Locale"
 ---
 Changing the `value-locale` has no effect on the `timezone` of the date being picked.
 See the [timezone documentation](#timezone) below for further explanation.
 ::

 ::Example
 ---
-  name: 'Datepicker value locale'
+  name: "Datepicker value locale"
-  file: '/_content/_examples/datepicker/datepicker-value-locale.vue'
+  file: "/_content/_examples/datepicker/datepicker-value-locale.vue"
   min-height: 500
 ---
 ::